 Food store in Lincoln city centre selling a range of chilled, frozen and fresh food including the Love Local range of local produce.

 An open air shopping centre with large car park built around a historic train station to the south of the city centre.

-In the centre of the High Street, spread across two levels, the Waterside Shopping Centre has all your favourite shops under one roof - so the weather is never a problem.
+In the centre of the High Street, spread across two levels, the Waterside Shopping Centre has all your favourite shops under one roof and a play area for toddlers.

 Providing locally sourced meat, bread and other produce along with cooked and baked goods to take away on Sincil Street.

 Coney’s is a high quality menswear store offering top quality men’s clothes and accessories with excellent customer service found on Lincoln High Street.

 England's oldest surviving tank is on display in the Museum of Lincolnshire Life.